 Six Daily Devotionals from the Sermpn om the Mount

-- Jesus' Sermon on the Mount calls believers to a holistic embrace a righteousness that respects others and is the result of a pure heart that reflects His teachings.
+- Jesus' Sermon on the Mount calls believers to embrace a holistic righteousness that respects others and is the result of a pure heart reflective of biblical teachings.

 What is Jesus' Sermon on the Mount?